Appointments Strongly Encouraged

 If your parking appeal is denied, you have the right to request to set your case for trial.

-Beginning in 2022, the city will begin offering 15 minutes free, once per day/per license plate) at our on-street pay stations to help out those visitors who want to run a quick errand.
+Visiting Boulder for a quick stop errand?
+The City of Boulder offers 15 minutes free, once per day/per license plate) at our on-street pay stations.
 You will need to start a parking session by selecting 15 minutes free on the pay station and entering your license plate.

 If you'd like to park longer than 15 minutes, you will need to return to the meter and add additional time at the standard hourly price of $1.50.

-15 minutes free will also be available via the ParkMobile application.
+15 minutes free is also available via the ParkMobile application.

-Using ParkMobile allows you to pay for parking at ParkMobile enabled pay stations, or by phone, making it easier than ever to skip the meter and go contactless.
+Using ParkMobile allows you to pay for parking at ParkMobile enabled pay stations, or by phone, making it easier than ever to skip the meter and pay with your phone.
 When using ParkMobile you choose how long you want to park and pay for that amount of time.
 When the expiration time approaches, you can receive a text alert allowing you to extend your time (within the maximum time limit for that area).
 Advantages include:

 Download the app and create an account with ParkMobile.